mui/material-ui/docs/src/pages/guides/pickers-migration/pickers-migration.md

 ## And many more

 There are a lot more changes, like prop renames, deletions, etc. Be careful to update using find & replace.
-Make sure your tests and build passed!
+Make sure your tests and build pass!